alberthun/legacy-sense-docs/guides/001-devices/002-ios-sdk.md

 [[SGSDK sharedInstance] startWithAPIKey:"YOUR_API_KEY" andConfig:config
     andSuccessHandler:^{
-        //can be used enable SDK here as initialisation was successful
+        //can be used enable SDK here as initialization was successful

     } andFailureHandler:^(NSString *msg) {
-        // initialisation failed, code to fallback logic goes here
+        // initialization failed, code to fallback logic goes here

     }
 ];